-This is an examination of the structure and interplay between state, county, and local governments.
-Issues such as social security, zoning, welfare, public health, and the environment will be examined from the point of view of how they originate at the local levels, yet how they exist and grow within federal guidelines.
+This is an examination of the structure and interplay between state, county and local governments.
+Issues such as social security, zoning, welfare, public health and the environment will be examined from the point of view of how they originate at the local levels, yet exist and grow within federal guidelines.
 This contains a module on Indiana politics and history.

-This is an investigation into the principles and concepts which govern the relationship of the United States with the nations of the global community.
+This is an investigation into the principles and concepts that govern the relationship of the United States with the nations of the global community.

 From major world religions to a host of small religious movements, the variety of religious expression in America is almost endless.
 Indeed, religious pluralism and diversity has become one of the defining features of American society.
 Naturally, this diverse religious landscape has not taken shape over night.
 Rather, it has developed over centuries and has included a complex spectrum of theological approaches, ethical positions, charismatic men and women, ordinary citizens and even political involvement.
 This course is meant to provide students with an introduction to the religious diversity in America while emphasizing its historical context and development.

 This course examines the religious origins, political development, and geographic expansion of the Islamic World and its relationship to western society.
-It addresses the relationship between Islam, Judaism and Christianity, examines the Crusades, the Palestinian-Israeli Conflict as well as recent political tensions between the United States and the Middle East since the 1970s.
+It addresses the relationship between Islam, Judaism and Christianity, examines the Crusades, the Palestinian-Israeli Conflict and recent political tensions between the United States and the Middle East, which have developed since the 1970s.
 It also examines perceptions of Islam as well as the rise of Islamic fundamentalism and Jihadist movements.